TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 This is the server side::

-   import socketserver
+   agiza socketserver

-   class MyTCPHandler(socketserver.BaseRequestHandler):
+   kundi MyTCPHandler(socketserver.BaseRequestHandler):
        """
-       The request handler class for our server.
+       The request handler kundi for our server.

        It is instantiated once per connection to the server, and must override the handle() method to implement communication to the